 What's included in your holiday price

-Six nights comfortable accommodation at The Mountview Hotel, VisitScotland rated 3 Star.
-All rooms are en-suite, with colour TV and hospitality tray.
+* Six nights comfortable accommodation at The Mountview Hotel, VisitScotland rated 3 Star.
+All rooms are en-suite, with TV and hospitality tray.
 There is no single supplement, and guests are never expected to share.
-Single guests may be upgraded to double room accommodation at no extra charge.
-One night (Monday) comfortable accommodation on the west coast of Scotland.
+Single guests might be upgraded to double room accommodation at no extra charge.

 What's not included in your holiday price

 * Insurance, drinks and other items of a personal nature.